+For Jesus, there is no sin that his Father will not forgive; no guilt will be greater than his love.
+His inexhaustible goodness is in contrast to the meanness of human heart that is incapable of forgiving even the smallest offenses.
 This is what the parable teaches us in the example of the two debtors.
-Christians, who are sons of God, must forgive the offenses with a heart similar to that of their Father who is in heaven; they must show a love without limit.
-Let us remember the prayer of our Father: "Forgive us our trespasses as we forgive those who trespass against us".
+As, Christians, sons of God, we must forgive the offenses with a heart similar to that of our Father who is in heaven; we must show a love without limit.
+Let us remember the prayer of our Father:

+"Forgive us our trespasses as we forgive those who trespass against us".
 Those are some of most healing words in Scripture.
-Look at what we have received from the Lord.
-From the good of our families and our children to the spiritual gift of living eternally in God's love.
+Look at what we have received from the Lord, from the good of our families and our children to the spiritual gift of living eternally in God's love.
 The pain received from others is minor in comparison to the gifts God has given us.
 We cannot let this pain destroy our ability to receive God's gift.
 This is what the unmerciful servant did.

 In fact, the unmerciful servant ruined a golden opportunity.
 He could have become a person of kindness and gentleness, reflecting a small portion of the forgiveness he has received.
 Instead, he held onto his past, his anger at the money still unpaid, and his refusal to forgive destroyed him.
-Think about it today on this anniversary of September 11.

 But what does God's forgiveness mean?
 To forgive does not mean to let things stand as they are.
 God is not covering up all the evil done by human beings, does not close any eye and pretend not to see.
-God manifests his mercy when he transforms people and leads them to conversion, when he changes them and turns them from selfish individuals to become truly loving persons.
+God manifests his mercy when he transforms people and leads them to conversion, when he changes them and turns them from selfish individuals to truly loving persons.

 Forgiveness does not imply that a fault or sin does not matter.
 Nor does it mean that the offense is forgotten, for that is often impossible.
 Rather, it means freely choosing to overlook an offense because one is free to do so, having loved and forgiven oneself.

 For us too, to forgive should mean to open our hearts to welcome our brothers and sisters despite the pain, to set the conditions so that they can begin reconstructing their lives.
 It means also to search for every possible way of setting peace.
-The Christians must never cut off all links and cannot even expect that the first approach of reconciliation should come from one who has offended.
+We must never cut off all links and cannot even expect that the first approach of reconciliation should come from one who has offended.
 Even if it looks stupid to human eyes, we must be the ones to make the first move towards our brothers and sisters.